Half Dome Permits

 How do I stay at Ostrander Ski Hut?

 The Ostrander Ski Hut is operated by Yosemite Conservancy and is limited to 25 people per night.
 Reservations are required and fees range from $35 to $55 per person per night.
 Ostrander Ski Hut is not recommended for novice skiers.

 I have a reservation to stay at Ostrander Ski Hut and want to leave early in the morning.
 How do I get a permit if I arrive before the Badger Pass Ranger Station is open?

 You can self-register for a permit on the front porch of the ranger station at any time.

 What are the current snow and avalanche conditions?

 Whenever you enter a wilderness area, you are responsible for your own safety and should be prepared and experienced for the conditions you will encounter.
 Yosemite does not provide avalanche conditions.
-For snowpack information please see the Badger Pass Daily Snow Report or the California Cooperative Snow Survey page.
+For snowpack information, see the California Cooperative Snow Survey page.
 The Eastern Sierra Avalanche Center, operating out of Mammoth Lakes, can provide general avalanche risk for the area.